roosterMAP/notes/blackhole.md

 In the previous project, we rendered a simplified version of a morris-Thorne Wormhole using differential geometry.
 We started with a metric in modified spherical coordinates and derive Christoffell Sybols, then used those to build the first order system of Parallel Transport equations and a second order system of Null Goedesic equations.
 We also build the Hamiltonian for the system to get a first order system of null geodesic equations that evolve in a phase space.
 The observer was tracked along null geodesics and the tetrad frame was build by simply transforming the minkowskian basis of the observer with the jacobian of the modified spherical coordinate system we defined, then orthonormalizing with respect to the metric.
 While this works from a rendering perspective, many laws of physics were ignored.
 The observer was assumed to have no mass and no velocity.
 Instead of evolving the observes position and inertialm frame through the curved space-time of the wormhole, we were simply teleporting the player to different points along a null geodesic.

 In this project we will faithfully simulate a spinning black hole and the physical timelike path an observer would take while traversing its gravitational field.
 We will start by exploring the Schwarzschild metric and the coordinate singularity that appears at the event horizon, motivating the need for horizon-penetrating coordinate systems.
-Then we will analyize the Kerr-Newmann metric and weigh the difficulties of solving geodesic equations with regular geometric methods.
-This will take us into a deep dive of the work of Brandon Carter who discovered how to leverage symmetris in the Kerr-Newmann system to elegantly solve both null and timelike geodesics.
+Then we will analyze the Kerr-Newman metric and weigh the difficulties of solving geodesic equations with regular geometric methods.
+This will take us into a deep dive of the work of Brandon Carter who discovered how to leverage symmetris in the Kerr-Newman system to elegantly solve both null and timelike geodesics.
 This seminal paper will be the backbone of our implementation.
 Once done, we will shift our focus to our innertial observe and do a deep dive of tetrad construction and parallel transport.
 We will analyze both numerical and analytical methods.
 Tieing these together will give us a faithful simulation of an observer in a Kerr gravitational field.
 To complete the picture, we will also briefly explore the physics of accretion flows, relativistic aberration, gravitational redshift, and radiative transfer.
 Finally, we will discuss analytical solutions of the null geodesic equations, the evaluation of elliptic integrals, and several other techniques used to render black holes in real time.

 ## What is a Black Hole?